How does the 12-hour clock system work? Is midnight 12 am or 12 pm? more

 For most people who consider Friday 13th unlucky, it is more a question of what they avoid doing, rather than what they do on this day.

-The fear of Friday the 13th is called friggatriskaidekaphobia - "Frigg" is the Norse goddess whom Friday is named after and "triskaidekaphobia" means the fear of "13".
-It's also known as paraskevidekatriaphobia, partly from the Greek word for Friday.
+The fear of Friday the 13th is called friggatriskaidekaphobia.
+Frigg is the Norse goddess whom Friday is named after and triskaidekaphobia means the fear of 13.
+It's also known as paraskevidekatriaphobia, which is based on the Greek word for Friday.

 August the Worst

 In Brazil, Friday 13 in August is considered unluckier than any other Friday 13, especially as agosto (August) rhymes with desgosto (sorrow).

 Some charities use Friday 13 for fund raising events.
 At Port Dover in Ontario, Canada, there is a big celebration for motorcyclists called PD13, which attracts large crowds.